kwijas/telco_churn/README.md

 # Predicting Churn
 Churn refers to those who decide to leave a company and take their business elsewhere.
-For a company, losing out on customers can be detramental to their future endevors.
+For a company, losing out on customers can be detrimental to their future endevors.
 Therefore, it is imporant to understand the key components that drive a customer to leave in order to prevent churn from happening.
 Here, a random forest will be used to determine these leading factors.

 #### Data Cleaning
 In order to prevent the ID of the customer from becoming a misleading imporant factor, it was removed from the dataset.